Stephen Samuel Wise: Personal life

 Wise married Louise Waterman.
-The couple had two children: writer James Wise (born 1901); and Judge Justine Wise Polier (1903-1987).
+The couple had two children: writer James Wise (1901–1983); and Judge Justine Wise Polier (1903–1987).

 Wise died on April 19, 1949, in New York City, aged 75.
 He is interred in an unmarked mausoleum in Westchester Hills Cemetery located in Hastings-on-Hudson, New York.

 The Stephen Wise Free Synagogue, which he founded in 1907 and served as Rabbi until his death, is named after him, as is Stephen S. Wise Temple in Los Angeles, which was founded by Rabbi Isaiah Zeldin in 1964.
 A street is named after him in Jerusalem next to the Israel Museum, and others in Haifa, Rishon LeZion and Petah Tikvah.